Kodular/Documentation/docs/components/experimental/clouddb.md

 |:----:|
 |text|

-This field contains the authentication token used to login to the backed Redis server.
+_This field contains the authentication token used to login to the backed Redis server.
 For the "DEFAULT" server, do not edit this value, the system will fill it in for you.
 A system administrator may also provide a special value to you which can be used to share data between multiple projects from multiple people.
-If using your own Redis server, set a password in the server's config and enter it here.
+If using your own Redis server, set a password in the server's config and enter it here._

 ### Use SSL

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('CloudDB', 'Use SSL')]]